Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 Reason: You will expect the original number will take the value from the outer scope, but the salary value was undefined, because of hoisting.

-19. What is DOM?
+18. What is DOM?

 Ans.
-DOM is a W3C (World wide web consortium) standard, when the HTML page loads in the browser, the browser creates the DOM (Document object model).
-It defines the HTML element as an object and allows scripts to dynamically manipulate the content, and the structure of the document.
+DOM is a W3C (World Wide Web Consortium) standard.
+When the HTML page loads in the browser, the browser creates the DOM (Document object model).
+It defines the HTML element as an object and allows scripts to dynamically manipulate the content and the structure of the document.

 When any of the HTML documents are loaded in the browser, it will become a document object which is the root element that represents the HTML document.
 Each DOM element has various properties and methods. and with the help of document objects, we may add dynamic content to our web page according to the required behavior.